omunroe-com/http2specwiki/ContinuationProposals.md

 * must refer to the ':' headers first (duh...)
   * today this would imply HEADERS frames start with either one or two opcodes per ':' header, or implies a new opcode type or a different frame...

-## Change the state machine to allow for INCOMPLETE_HEADER FRAME
+## Change the state machine to allow for INCOMPLETE_HEADER FRAME; restates the CONTINUATION state machine in a more regular way.

 Some of the reaction to CONTINUATION appears to be that handling of that frame differs in terms of flags.
 Solve this by always having HEADERS have the flags which indicate END_STREAM, etc. This implies that HEADERS would be the last frame in the sequence of frames which represents a set of headers.